broadwayinc/skapi-documentation/authentication/login-logout.md

 When the user has successfully confirmed their signup and logged in, they will be sent a welcome email.
 You can also customize the email template for the signup confirmation email.

-For more info on email templates, see [E-Mail Templates](../email/email-templates.md).
+For more info on email templates, see [Automated E-Mail](../email/email-templates.md).
 :::

 Below is an example of a login form that uses the [`login()`](/api-reference/authentication/README.md#login) method.